 When you work with iprospectcheck, you can be confident in knowing that the information you receive follows all of the relevant state and federal laws.

 Our professional staff members are fully trained and understand how to complete comprehensive background checks that are FCRA-compliant and provide you with the information that you need to make informed hiring decisions.
-We use cutting-edge technology and have access to all of the necessary resources to find the types of information you request.

 To learn more about our pre-employment background checks and our compliance with the FCRA and other laws, contact iprospectcheck today to schedule a free consultation.